 Stippling was first created during the Renaissance era by an artist named Giulio Campangola, who used it for printmaking to give prints of one color more depth.
 Stippling involves creating a drawing from lots of small dots.

 The dots are grouped together to create images.
-An artist would create shading and gradients by either placing the dots closer together or spreading them out.
-You can get incredibly detailed with stippling, and it teaches you to be conscious of shading as well.
+An artist would create shading and gradients by placing the dots together or spreading them out.
+You can get incredibly detailed with stippling, which teaches you to be conscious of shading.

-Stippling might get confused with pointillism.
-The difference is that stippling is drawn with one color, whereas pointillism involves using a variety of colors.
-A fine ballpoint pen or sharp graphite pencil is best for stippling, as you need to create very fine dots.
+Stippling might get confused with Pointillism.
+The difference is that stippling is drawn with one color, whereas Pointillism involves using a variety of colors.
+A fine ballpoint pen or sharp graphite pencil is best for stippling, as you must create very fine dots to avoid losing detail.